 The Road to Innovation: Developing Minority Leaders through Mentoring

-Last, look for opportunities where the mentee can become a mentor.
+Help your mentee prepare for a future role as a mentor.
 When the mentee becomes a mentor, they will be able to see how much they have grown.
 As a result of appreciating the process, the mentee will continue to grow and mature long after the initial mentorship relationship (Dunham-Taylor et al., 2008).

 Effective minority mentorship does not greatly differ from other mentorships if individual differences are addressed up front; the first step, therefore, is the most important.
 However, when minority mentorships are effective, it can lead to greater innovation.
 Taking the time to do minority mentorship right will lead to greater chances of success.